microsoft/hyperspace/docs/_docs/03-ug-mutable-dataset.md

 hs.refreshIndex("empIndex", "full")
 ```

-#### Incremental
+#### Refresh Index - Incremental Mode
+After some files are added to or deleted from the original source files, an index was built on,
-After some changes in an index's original dataset files, using `refresh` with the `"incremental"` mode causes
+using `refreshIndex` with the `"incremental"` mode causes the index refresh action recreate any existing index file,
-the index refresh action fix any existing index file which has some deleted records and index newly added data files.
+which has some deleted records, to remove those records.
+Refresh also creates new index files by indexing newly added data files.
-An index needs needs to have lineage enabled to be eligible for refresh in the incremental mode.
+An index needs to have lineage enabled to be eligible for refresh in the incremental mode.
 Check the [configuration](02-ug-configuration.md) page to see how lineage is enabled when creating an index.

-Once refresh is called for an index in the incremental mode, Hyperspace checks latest dataset files and identifies
+Once refresh is called for an index in the incremental mode, Hyperspace checks latest source data files and identifies
 deleted source data files and newly added ones.
 It recreates those portions of index which have records from the
 deleted files.
-Lineage is used to detect and fix these affected index files.
+Lineage is used to detect these affected index files.
 Subsequently, Hyperspace creates new index files on
 newly added data files, according to the index's configuration.
 At the end of this process, index's metadata gets updated to reflect
 the latest snapshot of the index.
 The source content of this snapshot points to the latest dataset files.